The Orchid Mantis Looks Like a Flower, 'Stings' Like a Bee

 Advertisement

 In 2014, scientists did systematic field testing to see how adult female orchid mantises operated.
 Turns out, they don't use camouflage at all.
-In fact, insects were attracted to the orchid mantises more than any flower.
+In fact, insects were attracted to the orchid mantises more than any flower petals.
 The insects were already beelining toward them without the need for camouflage.

-If not cryptic mimicry, why did the mantises evolve this way?
+If not cryptic mimicry, why did the orchid mantis behavior evolve this way?

 orchid mantis

-The orchid mantis is the first insect known to mimic an entire flower, not just part of it.
+The orchid mantis's ability to mimic an entire flower, not just part of it, is thought to be entirely unique in the animal kingdom.
+Adegsm/Getty Images

 Advertisement

-James Gilbert, an insect evolutionary biologist, explained it to The Conversation from a insect's perspective that the color from a distance says to it's brain "delicious nectar here."
-As the insect approaches the orchid mantis, the petal-shaped legs confirm what the insect thinks to be true — it's a flower.
-Insects don't have developed brains like ours, their lives are short and they have no critical thinking skills.
-So naturally, the insect gets trapped, eaten and the circle of life continues, for the orchid mantis, at least.
+Insects don't have developed brains like ours; their lives are short and they have no critical thinking skills.
+So naturally, the insect gets trapped and eaten, and the circle of life continues — for the orchid mantis, at least.

 Advertisement